About Medical IDs

 Should I list allergies on my medical ID?

 Yes.
 Allergic reactions to drugs, foods and insects can cause serious medical problems.
-A medical ID informs medical personnel of an allergy, allowing for rapid response to a serious allergic reaction.
+A medical ID informs medics of an allergy, allowing for rapid response to a serious allergic reaction.

 Allergens are numerous.
 Some common examples include: